 The results are SEER ratings that can reach over 30 on the cooling side, and equivalent efficiency for heating as well!

 Mini-splits also use variable-speed compressors, meaning they can run as much or little as needed.
 This is in contrast to most (but not all) central air units that have only one or two speed and have to switch on and off more often.

 We’re most used to seeing mini-splits in individual living spaces: garages, patios, sunrooms, attics, finished basements, and others.

 This usage also highlights the benefit of larger mini-split systems that have multiple indoor units (also known as “heads”).
 If you have multiple mini-split heads in a home, one can be running while the other is off.
-Heck, one could even be heating while another is cooling!

 This allows you to have precise control over the comfort in your home.
 If there are nuisance rooms that never seem to be the right temperature, or rooms that you use more than others, this can be an ideal solution to avoid heating or cooling the entire home when you’re only using a small portion of it.